ahihi/pitcheon/README.md

 ## known issues

-- CREPE produces a time series of pitch and confidence. samplechunker currently boils this down to a single pitch by computing a weighted median, but there are probably better methods.
+- CREPE produces a time series of pitch and confidence. pitcheon currently boils this down to a single pitch by computing a weighted median, but there are probably better methods.